AFTER EXPOSURE OF AN IMPACTED TOOTH

-Do not disturb the wound.
+After Impacted tooth exposure, do not disturb the wound.
 If surgical packing was placed, leave it alone.
-The pack helps to keep the tooth exposed.
-If it gets dislodged or falls out do not get alarmed but please contact our office for instructions.
+The packing helps to keep the tooth exposed.
+If it gets dislodged or falls out, do not get alarmed but please contact our office for instructions.

 REMEMBER: A clean wound heals better and faster.